Last updated 8 February 2022

 Isolation, social marginalisation and restrictions from the COVID-19 response can increase the risk of sexual violence and impact access to services and support for victims/survivors.
 This infographic from the Canadian Learning Network at the Centre for Research & Education on Violence Against Women & Children highlights the ways that COVID-19 may impact sexual violence.
 In addition victims/survivors of sexual violence may experience trauma in relation to the public health measures to control COVID-19.
 This article from Australian media ABC Radio highlights how wearing face masks to control COVID-19 can trigger trauma for sexual violence victims/survivors.

-The Government covid19.govt.nz website states there are exemptions for people who cannot wear a mask, including "you have a physical or mental health illness or condition or disability that makes wearing a face covering unsuitable."
+The Government covid19.govt.nz website states there are exemptions for people who cannot wear a mask, including "you have a physical or mental health illness or condition or disability that makes wearing a face mask unsuitable."
 It also states that an exemption card is available for people who are not able to wear masks.
 The card is not required but may be helpful in places where masks are required.
-People can ask for an exemption card by calling Healthline on 0800 358 5453.

 Te Kupenga Whakaoti Mahi Patunga - National Network of Family Violence Services is developing practice-based information.
 They are happy to share this with other family and sexual violence services – email email@example.com.

-- Respect (UK) has also developed safeguarding and practice guidance for practitioners working with domestic abuse perpetrators during Covid-19.
+- Respect (UK) has also developed the guide Responding to the challenges of Covid-19 : guidance for domestic abuse & safeguarding practitioners working with domestic abuse perpetrators (updated January 2021).

 - Stopping Family Violence in Australia has a Practice Update on COVID-19 and Men’s Behaviour Change Programs which provides guidance for managers and program staff associated with intervention and case management responses to perpetrators.

-Researchers in Australia, the US and the UK have begun to document the impacts to staff of family violence and sexual violence organisations.
+Researchers in Australia, the US and the UK have begun to document the impacts to family violence and sexual violence organisations and their staff.
 The following reports and articles make recommendations to support and retain staff in the context of COVID-19 and future emergencies:

 - On the Front Lines of the COVID-19 Pandemic: Occupational Experiences of the Intimate Partner Violence and Sexual Assault Workforce, Journal of Interpersonal Violence, December 2020 [US]